Russia's Renaissance Insurance hopes to raise $290mn with IPO

 “Proceeds from the primary component of the Offering will be used to accelerate the Group’s development by financing organic growth, investments in further digital initiatives, potential value-accretive acquisitions and the possible repurchase of shares following the results of stabilisation in connection with the Offering,” the company said.

 Previously a source close to the company told Reuters that it hopes to raise $250mn and achieve a valuation of $1bn.
-The IPO will be led by JPMorgan, Credit Suisse and VTB Capital (VTBC) as global coordinators to work on the deal.
+The IPO will be led by JP Morgan, Credit Suisse and VTB Capital (VTBC) as global coordinators to work on the deal.

 Renaissance Insurance is one of the oldest privately owned companies on the market, having been set up in 1997 by famous financier Boris Jordan, a US banker that made a fortune during the privatisation process in the early 1990s while at Credit Suisse.
 He went on to found the investment bank Renaissance Capital (Rencap), a doyen in the early days of Russia’s capital markets.